plexoos/offline-hft/README.md

 `OFFLINE_HFT_RESULTS_DIR` can contain any path to where the output results will be saved

+For consistency between the two installation methods discussed below we will assume that after the code has been checked out from either CVS or git repositories a soft link `offline-hft` was created in the `OFFLINE_HFT_DIR` directory to point to `offline/hft` or `star-offline-hft` subdirectories respectively.

 How to compile HFT libraries from STAR CVS repository
 =====================================================